axioned/handbook/docs/playbook/onboardyourself.md

 ## Take charge of your own on-boarding process

 No one else is as invested in your success as you are.
 Everyone else is busy with their existing job, so embrace that you’ll need to take the reins.
-This is an opportunity to show you are proactive and self-directed — something every team member here at PRDXN appreciates.
+This is an opportunity to show you are proactive and self-directed — something every team member here at Axioned appreciates.

 - What information do you need to start contributing?
 - What platforms, folders, and logins do you need access to?
 - Which specific people do you need to keep in the loop about your decisions?
 - What kind of decisions does your buddy or manager want to be involved with?
 What do they want you to decide on your own?
 - What questions do you have?
 - What hunches do you want to validate?

 ## Review information with an active stance